-Seattle plans to add hours at South Park Community Center in bid to serve teenagers
+Hoping to keep teens safe, Seattle to add hours at South Park Community Center

 Neighborhood leaders expressed concerns earlier this year after an uptick in gunfire.
 Mayor Jenny Durkan's proposed 2018 budget would allow the South Park Community Center to operate a Saturday late-night program year-round and would add Sunday hours and activities.

-Seattle would add hours at the South Park Community Center on Saturday nights and Sundays under Mayor Jennifer Durkan’s proposed budget, in a bid to better serve the city’s youngest neighborhood.
+Seattle would add hours at the South Park Community Center on Saturday nights and Sundays under Mayor Jenny Durkan’s proposed budget, in a bid to better serve the city’s youngest neighborhood.

 An uptick in gunfire late last year and early this year, including the fatal shooting of a teenager in February, brought urgency to concerns about public safety expressed to City Hall by community leaders.